Pedagogy of the Cipher

 SNB provides no formal degrees or certificates.
 It is a training ground for rigorous alignment of elements within and outside of oneself.
 In sailing we learn how to align sail with the wind so as to move across the Sea; we learn how to be a part of the natural force itself (a true sensation of magic).
 Similarly, SNB is the wind that moves the sails toward future aesthetics and politics.

-- Online at different times of the year, coming and going like the waves; virtual live interactions through video, audio, and chat presentations.
+- Online (or digital presence) at different times of the year, coming and going like the waves; virtual live interactions through video, audio, and chat presentations.